 Because of our early successes, VRC Metal Systems:

 VRC is a strong company that is increasing and leading the U.S. cold spray market.
-While the development of repair applications is on-going in aerospace and defense, the company is expanding its technologies to a growing number of commercial entities for use in both industrial repair and innovative manufacturing process applications.
+While the development of repair applications is on-going in aerospace and defense, the company is expanding its technologies to a growing number of commercial entities for use in both industrial repair and innovative advanced manufacturing process applications.
 VRC is also expanding into the global cold spray market and is active in international cold spray venues and standards development.
 Visit our blog page to stay up to date with the latest with VRC and cold spray.